gaalcaras/gaalcaras/git.en.md

 lang: en
 ---

-The goal of this page is to explain the goals and methods of my PhD.
+This page aims at explaining clearly the goals and methods of my PhD.
 If you read these words, I have probably contacted you to participate in it: if so, thanks a lot for taking the time to click on the link!

-I hope this page will help you find answers to the questions you might have.
+I hope this page will help you answer any question you might have, including why I contacted you and how you can help me.

-If you have unanswered questions after reading it, feel free to open an issue on [Github](https://github.com/gaalcaras/gaalcaras/issues) so I can improve this document.
+If you still have unanswered questions after reading it, feel free to open an issue on [Github](https://github.com/gaalcaras/gaalcaras/issues) so I can improve this document.

 <small>
 *Lecteurs français, vous trouverez ici une [version traduite](/fr/recherche-git/) de cette page!*
 </small>

 ---
 <!-- vim-markdown-toc Redcarpet -->
 * [My PhD in three paragraphs](#my-phd-in-three-paragraphs)
 * [Why did I contact you?](#why-did-i-contact-you)